Caite Brewer has been a barrister and a solicitor for more than 24 years.

 STEP is the worldwide professional association for those advising families across generations.
 We promote best practice, professional integrity and education to our members.
 With over 20,000 members in 95 countries, we help families plan for their futures: from drafting a will or advising family businesses, to helping international families and protecting vulnerable family members.

-- Current Chair and Founding Board Member of Share the Dignity
+- Former Chair and Founding Board Member of national charity Share the Dignity

-- Board Member of Anglican Church Financial Services Commission and ANFIN (Anglican Financial Services)
+- Former Board Member of Anglican Church Financial Services Commission and ANFIN (Anglican Financial Services)

 Share The Dignity is a national charity that aims to improve the dignity and health of disadvantaged, vulnerable and at risk women through collection and provision of sanitary items.

 The Anglican Church Financial Services Commission and ANFIN (Anglican Financial Services) are the charitable and financial arms of the Anglican Church Southern Queensland Diocese, serving the wider community in aged care, welfare services and schools.